Client: Unchain.io

 The Ecosystem Map provided a wider overview which covered Actors, Organizations as well as Human-Machine interactions.

-Part of the wide research was understanding the Enterprise Blockchain Landscape and Consortia between Organizations (Read more π)
+Another important part of Research was understanding the Enterprise Blockchain Landscape and Consortia between Organizations (Read more 🔗) This is where the team’s experience proved very useful…

 Orchestration:

-The map provided a holistic perspective over what must happen within the organization (and outside of it) for the service to be delivered, all while managing the emotional arc of the intended audience.
+The Blueprint map provided a holistic perspective over what must happen within the organization (facing the customer + behind the curtain) for the service to be delivered, while managing the emotional arc of the intended audience.

 It also contributed to a shared understanding within the team on how various hidden details and internal process work to create a bigger picture for the customer.